m3db/m3/site/content/cluster/kubernetes_cluster.md

 {{% /notice %}}

 {{% notice tip %}}
-We recommend you use [our Kubernetes operator](https://operator.m3db.io/) to deploy M3 to a cluster.
+We recommend you use [our Kubernetes operator](/docs/operator) to deploy M3 to a cluster.
 It is a more streamlined setup that uses [custom resource definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to automatically handle operations such as managing cluster placements.
 {{% /notice %}}

 ## Prerequisites

 -   A running Kubernetes cluster.
     -   For local testing, you can use [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), [Docker desktop](https://www.docker.com/products/docker-desktop), or [we have a script](https://raw.githubusercontent.com/m3db/m3db-operator/master/scripts/kind-create-cluster.sh) you can use to start a 3 node cluster with [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/).
--   To use the M3DB operator chart, you need [Helm](https://helm.sh/)

 ## Create An etcd Cluster